-How to make zsh as the default shell on Ubuntu
+How to make ZSH as the default shell on Ubuntu

-Let's see how we can make the Zsh shell as the default interactive shell for Ubuntu Linux Operating System,
+Let's see how we can make the Zsh shell the default interactive shell for Ubuntu Linux Operating System,

-1. Open Terminal and first to apt update (need to add sudo if not root user)
+• Step 1: Open Terminal and first to apt update (need to add sudo if not root user)

 # apt update